francicco/ComparativeGenomicsLab/PartIII/IndentificationConservedElements.md

 done
 ```

-You can run this script in R to plot the data and compute the binomial test
+You can run this script in R to plot the data and compute the binomial test.
+HINT: Don't forget to se the working directory or correct the path for I/O files
 ```Rscript
 # Load the file
 FracOvl <- read.table("Overlaps.dat", header=TRUE, sep="\t")